Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-overview.md

 <a name="msg_what_is_unified_api"> </a>
 ## Overview of Microsoft Graph API

-The Microsoft Graph API exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
-The unifying URL namespace is _https://_**graph.microsoft.com**
+The Microsoft Graph API (also called Office 365 unified API during the preview) exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
+Using the Microsoft Graph API, you can turn your formerly difficult or complex queries into simple navigations.

-The API exposes information about productivity entities and the relationships among them, to enable rich navigation in data using	one authentication and authorization system and a consistent and unified metadata, payload format, error handling, library, and more.
-You can turn your formerly difficult or complex queries into simple navigations.
+The API exposes information about entities and the relationships among them through one REST URL namespace (_https://_**graph.microsoft.com**), using one authentication and authorization system, and using a consistent and unified metadata, payload format, error handling, library, and more.

+The Microsoft Graph API exposes fixed entities like users, groups, mail, messages, calendars, tasks, notes coming from services like Outlook, OneDrive, Azure Active Directory, Planner, OneNote and others.
+It also exposes calculated relationships powered by the Office Graph (only for commercial users) like the list of users you are working with or the documents trending around you.

 <!--
 It takes information that is stored or inferred across multiple cloud services:
 -	exposing them through one REST URL namespace.
 The unifying URL namespace is _https://_**graph.microsoft.com**